22bnguyent/22bnguyent.github.io/README.md

 # Personal Portfolio Website

-A personal portfolio website built with HTML and CSS.
+A personal portfolio website built with HTML,JS, and CSS.
 This portfolio showcases my projects, skills, and professional information.

 ## Prerequisites